|

 - Understand your funding package, which may include a combination of different types of appointments, such as teaching assistant positions, program assistantships, or fellowships.

-- whether you are eligible for tuition remission
+- your eligibility for tuition remission

 - whether you need to pay segregated fees